sandwichfarm/nostr-watch/.github/ISSUE_TEMPLATE/filter.md

 ---
 name: Filters
 about: Related to the addition or behavior of filters.
-If is a bug related to filters, please submit a Bug.
 title: ''
 labels: 'filters'
 assignees: ''